Protein Twix Bars (Gluten-Free with Almond Flour)

 Almond Flour: You will want to use blanched almond flour.
 You can also use these gluten-free flour subtitutions.

 Vanilla Protein Powder: Use collagen powder with callogen peptides, whey protein powder, a plant-based protein powder if you’re dairy-free, or a vegan protein powder.
 You can also leave out protein powder and substitute it with 1 additional cup of almond flour.
+This is my favorite naturally sweetened vanilla protein powder that tastes delicious in these bars.

 Coconut Oil: Butter or ghee works great if you’re not avoiding dairy.